 Thieves Steal Priceless Diamonds In Heist At Dresden's 'Green Vault' Museum

-Police are searching for the bold thieves who made off with priceless diamonds and other historic treasures from the Grünes Gewölbe or "Green Vault" state museum in Dresden, Germany, early Monday morning.
-Officials say the criminals took parts of three jewelry sets.
+Police are searching for the bold thieves who made off with priceless diamonds and other historic treasures from the Grünes Gewölbe or "Green Vault" state museum in Dresden, Germany, early Monday.

-The museum has a large collection of jewels, Baroque artifacts and intricately crafted golden tableaus that were amassed between 1723 and 1730 by August the Strong, the Saxon elector and arts patron who later became king of Poland.
+The museum has a large collection of jewels, Baroque artifacts and intricately crafted golden tableaus amassed between 1723 and 1730 by August the Strong, the Saxon elector and arts patron who later became king of Poland.

-Early reports of the heist sparked incredulity and worries about its scope, as the historic Green Vault collection includes thousands of rare and irreplaceable items.
-While the material value of what was taken seems to have fallen short of the potential $1 billion of loot that was initially reported by some German news outlets, Marion Ackermann, the general director of the State Art Collection in Dresden, said the pilfered items have priceless cultural value.
+Early reports of the heist sparked incredulity and worries about how much was taken, since the historic Green Vault collection includes thousands of rare and irreplaceable items.
+The loot's material value seems to have fallen short of the $1 billion initially reported by some German news outlets, but Marion Ackermann, general director of the State Art Collection in Dresden, said the pilfered items have priceless cultural value.

-Police in Dresden say the heist took just minutes, and that the thieves targeted three vitrines in the museum's "Jewel Room."
+Police in Dresden say the heist took just minutes, and that the thieves targeted three vitrines, or display cases, in the museum's "Jewel Room."
+Surveillance video shows two black-clad people rushing into the room and using what looks to be a hatchet or small axe to smash the glass displays, viciously forcing their way into the finely crafted cases.
+The scene takes place in darkness, with the room's ornate walls and polished checkerboard floor illuminated only by the infiltrators' flashlights.

+"We are shocked by the brutality of the burglary," Ackermann said, according to Deutsche Welle.

 The criminals got into the Green Vault by breaking a security grill and window in the historic royal palace that houses the museum, police said at a news conference held around 1 p.m. local time.
-Citing surveillance video, officials say the thieves used an axe to smash glass display cases and grab exquisitely crafted items.

-"We are shocked by the brutality of the burglary," Ackermann said, according to Deutsche Welle.

-Saying the stolen jewelry pieces are essentially the crown jewels of Saxon kings, Saxony's Art Minister Eva-Maria Stange said on Monday, "They belong to Saxony."
+Saxony's art minister, Eva-Maria Stange, said on Monday that the stolen jewelry pieces are essentially the crown jewels of Saxon kings.
+"They belong to Saxony," she said.

 As NPR's Rob Schmitz reports from Berlin, one of the museum's most prized possessions is safe.